-SRS uses the North Augusta Material Recovery Facility (NA-MRF) to recycle office paper and municipaltype waste.
+SRS uses the North Augusta Material Recovery Facility (NA-MRF) to recycle office paper and municipal-type waste.
 In addition, SRS contracts with a vendor to shred and recycle sensitive office paper.
-SRS continues to work with NA-MRF to enhance the process to attain and improve upon a 50% recovery rate.
+SRS continues to work with the NA-MRF to enhance the process to attain and improve upon a 50% recovery rate.
 SRS continues to monitor this waste stream for opportunities to recycle materials.
-Overall, waste generation was down in FY 2020 relative to FY 2019 (579 metric tons versus 843 metric tons, respectively), likely due to employee teleworking in response to the COVID-19 pandemic.
-Similarly, with more teleworking, the Site generated only 4 metric tons of sensitive office paper in FY 2020, compared to 103 metric tons in FY 2019.
-This had a significant impact on the recycling rate of 48% in FY 2020, which is below the 50% recovery rate goal.
+Overall, waste generation was down in FY 2021 relative to FY 2020 (475 metric tons versus 579 metric tons, respectively), likely due to employee teleworking in response to the COVID-19 pandemic.
+Similarly, with more teleworking, the Site generated only 4 metric tons of sensitive office paper in FY 2021, the same amount as in FY 2020.

 Other waste streams at SRS include construction and demolition (C&D) debris and universal waste.
 C&D debris includes waste generated from constructing, remodeling, repairing and deconstructing buildings, roads, bridges, and drainage and sewage systems.
 This debris is often concrete, asphalt, glass, metal, plastic, and land-clearing scrap.
 SRS has improved the diversion rate of waste streams from the C&D landfill by initiatives such as recycling nonradioactive scrap metal, scrap furniture, and used storage drums.
 Universal waste includes batteries, mercury-containing equipment, and light bulbs.
 It must be recycled when generated by businesses, otherwise the waste must be sent to a Resource Conservation and Recovery Act-permitted facility.
-Table 2-2 breaks down the recycled waste amounts for FY 2020.
+Table 2-2 breaks down the recycled waste amounts for FY 2021.

-Table 2-2 SRNS Recycling and Sustainability in 2020 by Amount
+Table 2-2 SRS Recycling and Sustainability in FY 2021 by Amount